sonic74/ttgo-tbeam-sensor-node-bme280/README.md

-## BME280 Sensor Node for The Things Network
+## BME680 Sensor Node for The Things Network

 ### For the TTGO T-Beam development platform

-### Proof-of-concept for using the T-BEAM to acquire measurements from the BME280 sensor and transmitting humidity, temperature, and pressure to The Things Network
+### Proof-of-concept for using the T-BEAM to acquire measurements from the BME680 sensor and transmitting humidity, temperature, pressure and VOCs to The Things Network

 #### Based on the code from [xoseperez/ttgo-beam-tracker](https://github.com/xoseperez/ttgo-beam-tracker), with excerpts from [dermatthias/Lora-TTNMapper-T-Beam](https://github.com/dermatthias/Lora-TTNMapper-T-Beam) to fix an issue with incorrect GPS data.
 I also added support for the US 915 MHz frequency.